 When we first came up the idea for the Book for Paper Lovers, we never imagined that it would one day be available in shops all around the world, from Tokyo to San Francisco.
 And that it would be such a great calling card for Flow.
 Which is why the minimal text that is in there, is in two languages: English and Dutch.

-This month, the third edition of the book comes out.
 Another 300 paper goodies, all of which you can take out and use.
 Writing paper, envelopes, stickers, labels, posters, folding projects, garlands, gift-wrap, gift tags, postcards, small DIY projects and more.
 This time, the four artists who made the basic designs are: Marloes de Vries (the Netherlands), Suzanne Nuis (the Netherlands), Aiko Fukawa (Japan) and Tara Lilly (US).
 Their work can be found throughout the book.
 Flow’s Astrid: “I think everything that they made is absolutely wonderful, and that’s coming from someone who has been looking at it day-in-day-out for the past three months!
 In addition to that, there are lots of other artworks inside from other artists.
 Yet, out of all the hundreds of paper goodies, here are three favorites that I already want to share with you:”

 - The Today is… mini poster, with a rotating disk that enables you to indicate your mood every day.
 A little bit of daily fun, with hand lettering by Bodil Jane.

 - A removable, folding paper house made by illustrator Yelena Bryksenkova, with little people too.
 I love the dollhouse feel of it, with its mini rooms and people that you can put inside.